Eight Ways Seniors Can Save on Car Insurance in 2025

 8 ways seniors can save on car insurance

-If you're struggling with the increasing cost of car insurance, the following tips can help you save.
+If you're struggling with the increasing cost of car insurance, the following tips can help you lower your premium.

 1. Take a driving course: Many states have mandated mature driver discounts for seniors if they complete state-approved driving courses.
 Organizations such as AARP, AAA and The National Safety Council (NSC) provide these classes.
 Taking the AARP Smart Driver online course could qualify you for a multi-year discount on your car insurance policy, and successful completion of the AAA Driver Improvement Program, designed to reduce the risk of seniors behind the wheel, can also result in lower insurance premiums.

-Here's how much you could save with Geico, depending on your vehicle's equipment.
+Here's how much certain safety features could save you with Geico, depending on your vehicle's equipment.

 - Air Bag: 23%